Reliability/stat687/README.md

 -   (0.83 - 0.80\]: B-
 -   (0.80 - 0.77\]: C

-**Academic Grievance Policy Statement:** AFIT and the Graduate School of Engineering and Management affirm the right of each student to resolve grievances with the Institution.
-Students are guaranteed the right of fair hearing and appeal in all matters of judgment of academic performance.
-Procedures are detailed in ENOI 36 – 138, Student Academic Performance Appeals.
+The following sections detail the requirements associated with each deliverable.

+### Homework

+Homework will be assigned throughout the course to help you learn the material.
+If you don't complete the assignments, you won't do well in the course.
+You're encouraged to work together on the homework assignments, but you won't learn much from copying someone else's, so don't do it.
+You may use any available resource to complete the assignments, however you must cite them.
+Homework will be graded on <u>**completeness**</u>, (i.e. full credit will be given when a "complete" attempt to each problem is made) with one caveat, see <a href='#exams'>**Exams**</a>.
+Solutions will be posted after the assignments are turned in.
+Questions to the instructor, both in class and during office hours, are welcomed and encouraged.

+Homework assignments will be distributed and collected using GitHub Classroom.
+Thus, to complete the assignments each student will first need to create an account on [**GitHub**](https://github.com/), if they don't already have one.

+> Tip: Don't use your `awesome.student@afit.edu` email address to create your account.
+Use an email address that you'll have access to after you graduate.
+If desired, you can add your AFIT address as a secondary email.

+After you've created your account on GitHub, click [**HERE**](https://github.com/Reliability/stat687/issues/1) to access the course "Roll Call."
+Read and follow the instructions to post your comment so that I know that you've successfully created an account.

+The homework process in this class is as follows

+1. Prior to the first assignment, each student will be assigned to a two or three person team on GitHub.

+2. For each assignment and each team I'll create a private repository containing an edit-able shell of the assignment.

+3. Teams will complete the assignment by entering their work into the shell, along with any supplementary files.

+4. On the assigned turn-in date, the completed homework assignments will be 'collected' on GitHub.

+5. Once the assignment has been collected, teams will no longer have write access to the assignment repository.

+6. Assignment solutions will be provided after each team's assignment has been completed.

+<a id=exams></a>

+### Exams

+I've chosen to modify the standard exam process in a way that I believe is (1) fair to you and (2) easy for me to grade.
+After receiving your completed homework assignments, I'll choose 3-4 exercises from each homework set to serve as exam questions.
+These selected exercises will be evaluated more rigorously than the others and the resulting grade on these exercises will serve as your exam score.
+A comprehensive final exam (take-home) will be given provided after the final class meeting (due date TBD).

+### Final Project

+The final project is intended to develop your skills in applying the reliability concepts learned in this course.
+The goal of the project is to work with your teams to perform a reliability analysis using a dataset that you find out in the wild.
+Your grade on the project will be based on the quality of the analysis and final outbrief -- taking project difficulty into consideration.
+So, don't make the project too hard (duh) or too easy.
+Each team's should select an unclassified, non-FOUO dataset from a military or industrial source.
+Good sources of such data are:

+-   Current or prior thesis projects
+-   Industrial studies (e.g. Samsung S7 failures, GM ignition switch failures)
+-   System performance test data (e.g. Tesla battery degradation)
+-   Analytics competition datasets (e.g. from Kaggle)

+The final project has the following three milestones, each of which are described below:

+1.  **Deliverable: data description**<br>**Due:** End of Week 3<br>**Purpose:** This deliverable serves to ensure that each team has identified a dataset that's appropriate for the project<br>**Format:** Two informal paragraphs describing your chosen dataset (i.e. Why was the dataset chosen?
+Where did you find it?
+What do you want to learn from your analysis?)

+2.  **Deliverable: Preliminary analysis**<br>**Due:** End of Week 7<br>**Purpose:** This deliverable serves as a sanity check to ensure your team is on track.<br>**Format:** By this point you should have performed a preliminary analysis of the data.
+Write two informal paragrahs describing your initial results and any problems encountered.

+3.  **Deliverable: Final outbrief**<br>**Due: During the scheduled Finals time for this class**<br>**Purpose:** Present the results of each team's analyses to the rest of the class<br>**Format:** An rmarkdown presentation containing no more than six content slides and at least one shiny application

 Software/Computer Programming
 -----------------------------

-A key component of this course is developing the skills and knowledge to create **reproducible & dynamic** data products to present results from your research.
+A key component of this course involves developing the skills and knowledge to create **reproducible & dynamic** data products to present results from your research.
 In previous offerings of this course, I allowed students to use any software package to complete their assignments.
 This became difficult, for the students to complete their work and for me to grade them.
 So, I've decided to require you to use the R programming language to complete and submit your assignments.

+I realize that some of you may be new to coding or may have never coded before.
+Don't worry, you don't need an extensive background in R or to be successful in this course.
+Each week I'll provide you with LOTS of code examples that you can copy/paste to help you get more familiar with the software.
+Also, many created several demo presentations to get you up to speed and I'm always willing to help out when needed.
+The [**first demo presentation**](https://afit.shinyapps.io/r-intro-installation) walks you through the process of getting the R/RStudio tool-chain installed and ready for the course.

 Each of these tools listed below will be used this quarter:

     + R Project for Statistical Computing